 - 6 points

-- Typically this unit is assessed in the following ways: (1) complex oral restoration written test; (2) clinical complex oral restoration written exam ; and (3) clinical assessment.
+Indicative assessments in this unit are as follows: (1) complex oral restoration written test; (2) clinical complex oral restoration written examination; and (3) clinical assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)